Moises981/PointCLoud/README.md

 After that we'll see the RVIZ interface and the pointcloud.

 ![v](https://user-images.githubusercontent.com/59718261/82404194-437e3200-9a26-11ea-81c3-c2d63f6abe14.gif)

+### Launch the laser_assembler service client to get response of the service server

 Then we can accumulate the pointcloud while the servo is rotating , we will send 180 messages by each degree.
 To use the laser_assemble we have to put this in the terminal , but don' forget to put the following command everytime you use a new terminal.